Matheux14/smart-pdf-insight-generator/README.md

 # smart-pdf-insight-generator

-Automated PDF insight and summary generator using a fully serverless architecture with AWS Lambda and Generative AI.
+Automated PDF insight and summary generator leveraging a fully serverless architecture with AWS Lambda and state-of-the-art Generative AI.

 ---

 ## 🚀 About the Project

-**smart-pdf-insight-generator** is an AWS Lambda function that:
+**smart-pdf-insight-generator** is a serverless backend function designed for rapid PDF document analysis.
+It:
-- Extracts text from PDF files,
+- Extracts text from PDF files using Python and `PyPDF2`
-- Summarizes the content using advanced AI models (e.g., Groq Mixtral or OpenAI GPT-4),
+- Summarizes the extracted content with a large language model (Groq Llama 3, Mixtral, or OpenAI GPT-4)
-- Returns structured insights via a REST-like interface.
+- Returns a structured, executive-ready summary through a simple REST API

-Originally built for hackathon use cases like intelligent automation and rapid report analysis.
+Originally built for hackathons and business automation, it's ready for production and demo purposes.

 ---

+## 🏗️ How it Works (AWS Lambda Architecture)

+This application is built entirely around AWS Lambda:
+- **Lambda** is used as the central backend, triggered by API Gateway when a user uploads a PDF.
+- On each request, the Lambda function:
+    1. Receives and decodes a base64-encoded PDF file.
+    2. Extracts the text content from the PDF in-memory.
+    3. Invokes a connected AI model (Groq/OpenAI) to generate a concise summary using a business-oriented prompt.
+    4. Returns a JSON response with the summary and extracted content.

+No servers to manage—everything runs and scales automatically within AWS Lambda.

+---

 ## 🎯 Main Features

-- ✅ **AWS Lambda** Python function ready to deploy
+- ✅ **AWS Lambda** Python function—simple, portable, and cloud-native
-- 📄 **PDF text extraction** using `PyPDF2`
+- 📄 **PDF text extraction** with PyPDF2 (no temp files, works in-memory)
-- 🧠 **AI summarization** logic embedded (Groq/OpenAI compatible)
+- 🤖 **LLM Summarization** with Groq (Llama 3, Mixtral) or OpenAI GPT models
-- ⚡ **Minimal dependencies**, portable and fast
+- ⚡ **Minimal dependencies**—fast cold starts, works out-of-the-box
+- 🛡️ **CORS-ready** for front-end integration

 ---